User Rights Policy

 Your Right to Be Informed

 You have the right to be informed with the Company’s details (e.g., name, address, etc.), as well as why and how we process personal data.
-This right includes, among others, the right to be informed with the identity of the data controller, the reasons and lawful basis for processing personal data, and additional information necessary to ensure the fair and transparent processing of personal data.
+This right includes, among others, the right to be informed with the identity of the data controller, the reasons and lawful basis for processing personal data, and additional information necessary to ensure the fair and transparent processing of personal data (for specific information that must be provided to you please see Exhibit A).

 You have a right to request us to confirm whether we process certain personal data related you, as well as a right to obtain a copy of such personal data, with additional information regarding how and why we use this personal data.
 After we receive such request, we will analyze and determine the veracity and appropriateness of the access request and provide you with the applicable confirmation of processing, the copy of the personal data or a description of the personal data and categories of data processed, the purpose for which such data is being held and processed, and details about the source of the personal data if not provided by you.
-Our response detailed above will be provided within the period required by law.
+Our response detailed above will be provided within the period required by law (please see additional information under “Response Timing and Format” below).

 Erasure (“right to be forgotten”)